TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 5/Isaiah 5.16.md

 ---

-but Jehovah of hosts is exalted in justice, and God the Holy One is sanctified in righteousness.
+but Yahweh of Armies is exalted in justice, and God the Holy One is sanctified in righteousness.